This post was most recently updated on October 20th, 2019

 - Place the tube against a dark background and observe for immediate bubble formation (O2 + water = bubbles) at the end of the wooden applicator stick.

-- Catalase Positive reactions: Evident by immediate effervescence (bubble formation)
+- Catalase positive reaction: Evident by immediate effervescence (bubble formation)

 Precautions while performing catalase test